wbadart/willbadart.com/src/posts/2025-12-30-rocky-quadlet.md

 ---
-title: In praise of Rocky Linux + Quadlet
+title: In praise of Quadlet + Rocky Linux
 published: 2025-12-30 09:00Z-0700MST
 tags:
 - linux
+- sysadmin
 ---

 Inside me there are two wolves: a Purist and a Pragmatist.